Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 `poster artist`: The artist that designed the poster for the concert.
 This property is optional and if omitted will simply not display a poster for the concert.
 To display a poster but not credit an artist, set the value to "anonymous".
 If this property is present, a file named `poster.jpg` depicting the poster must be present in the same folder as the page.

 `poster_artist_url`: The website of the poster artist.
 If ommitted, when displaying the artist's name, it will not link to anything.

-## Sub Pages

-Any miscellaneous page that should not be in the menu bar and isn't some other specific type should reside in the [_sub_pages](_sub_pages/) folder.
-URLs for those pages will appear in the root directory of the site.